ashleyfulks/trustBattery/README.md

 - Budget is from $2,500 - $5,000 for parts and labor

 This request for service/labor is searchable for all other members (and potential members?)
-Another entity on the network is searching for carpantry jobs and comes across the contract.
-They read it, accept the terms but also suggest some changes such as:
+In the example, another entity on the network is searching for carpantry jobs and comes across the contract.
+They review the contract and also the qualities of the other entity presenting the contract.
+They read it, decide they can work with the other entity and accept the terms on-by-one but also suggest some modifications such as:

 - Builder will start in 45 days of accepting the contract
-- Must view grounds prior to giving an exact dollar quote
+- Builder must view grounds prior to giving an exact dollar quote
 - Costs do not include removing any old deck
 - Existing work area must be clean of debris and approved by the builder before starting the job

 The other party now has the option of accepting the new terms or requesting modifications.

+Go on with job
+Conflict due to terms not being met
+Negotiations and arbitration
+Nash Equilibrium met and all parties accept result Financial transaction in crypto or fiat initiated
+Job is complete, follow up tasks such as:
+- each side rates the other double blind and unmodifiable way
+- Trust points earned (more conflict and negotiations slightly higher trust do to experience working through it)
+- Two trust ratings.
+Trust with each entity starts at 50%.
+An average of all trust levels = Global Trustworthyness level which is public for all to see.

 ### Cryptocurrency integration